Updated: Sep 18

 The flag of Saint Helena was adopted on October 4, 1984.

-The official flag of Saint Helena, Ascension, and Tristan da Cunha is the same as the Flag of the United Kingdom, but the flag below is used more frequently.
+The official flag of Saint Helena, Ascension, and Tristan da Cunha are the same as the Flag of the United Kingdom, but the flag below is used more frequently.

 The flag is composed of a blue background, with the Union Jack in the upper hoist-side and the shield from the coat of arms of Saint Helena centered on the outer half of the flag.